whitneyburton/portfolios/students/1602/christopher-soden/20160311-christopher-soden-m1.markdown

 Notes:

 - Typing speed could improve.
 Also looking at the keyboard a lot.
 - Good knowlege of keyboard shortcuts, and using them appropriately.

+Scores:

 * Ruby Syntax & API: 3
 * Completion and Progress: 3